-World Press Freedom Day 2021: It is also known as World Press Day.
+World Press Freedom Day is also known as World Press Day.
 The day also pays tribute to journalists who have lost their lives.
-It is announced by the United Nations General Assembly on 3rd May to spread awareness about the importance of Freedom of the Press in functioning, information providing, its significance and to awaken the government of its duty to uphold and respect the right to freedom of expression.
+It is announced by the United Nations General Assembly on May 3rd to spread awareness about the importance of Freedom of the Press in functioning, the information provided, and its significance and to awaken the government of its duty to uphold and respect the right to freedom of expression.